What is Lennox-Gastaut Syndrome?

 Can you tell me more about the LGS EEG?

 The EEG in LGS is important for diagnosis and it also tells us where the brain is not functioning correctly.
-Persistent abnormal brain waves seen on the EEG suggest that brain damage is occurring or has already occurred.
+The persistent abnormal brain waves seen on the EEG in LGS (SSW and GPFA) suggest that brain damage is occurring or has already occurred.

 Watch: Understanding the LGS EEG